Campus Statue at Healy Hall, Georgetown University

 News and Announcements

-The PCCB is co-sponsoring a conference February 27-28 at Catholic University of America here in Washington, DC on “Integrity in the Concept and Determination of Brain Death.”
-Speakers include PCCB faculty members Allen H. Roberts II, MD, M.Div., MA ; Daniel P. Sulmasy, MD, PhD ; and Sarah B. Vittone, RN, MA, MSN, DBe, HEC-C .
-More information and registration
+The PCCB co-sponsored a conference February 27-28 at Catholic University of America here in Washington, DC on “Integrity in the Concept and Determination of Brain Death.”
+Speakers included PCCB faculty members Allen H. Roberts II, MD, M.Div., MA ; Daniel P. Sulmasy, MD, PhD ; and Sarah B. Vittone, RN, MA, MSN, DBe, HEC-C .
+More information

 PCCB faculty member Joel Michael Reynolds, an associate professor of philosophy and disability studies at Georgetown University in Washington, presided over a Jan.
 8 Catholic Health Association webinar titled “The Health of People with Disabilities: Addressing Ableism and Disparities in the Clinic.”